karolbgm/mastermind-project/README.md

 <img src="assets/mainpage.png" alt="Main Page Screen"/>

 ## Description
 The "Castle of Codes" is a digital adaptation of the classic board game, Mastermind, where your goal is to crack a hidden color code within a limited number of tries.
-Put your logical thinking and deduction abilities to the test in this entertaining game.
+Put your logical thinking and deduction abilities to the test in this game.

 ## Table of Contents
 * [Technologies Used](#technologiesused)